bkeefe313/CSCI441_FP/README.txt

 Easter Egg:
 There is a secret terrain in this game.
 Using the period(.) and comma(,) key, you can increase and decrease the seed.
 To find the secret terrain, you must increase the seed to 300.
 Then zoom out the camera with scroll and look down.
-You can make it easier to see with the daytime mode (L).
+You can make it easier to see with the daytime mode (L) and hiding the static objects with K.